xitizbasnet/xitizbasnet/README.md

 ---

 > 🧠 “Behind every great IT setup, there’s a tired sysadmin quietly solving everything.”

 > Thanks for scrolling!

-Now go check out my [repositories](https://github.com/xitizbasnet?tab=repositories) and say hi 👋
+> You can check out my [repositories](https://github.com/xitizbasnet?tab=repositories) and say hi 👋